 Canada will probably miss its Kyoto targets by far, the Ministry of Natural Resources admitted for the first time Thursday.

-Charron added that the government intends to "continue working with the international community, industry, various levels of government, communities and all Canadians to reduce greenhouse gas (GHG) emissions".
-According to Matthew Bramley of the Pembina Institute, an environmental think tank, it is clear that the government's strategy based on the adoption of voluntary measures does not work.
+Mr. Charron added that the government intends to "continue to work with the international community, industry, various levels of government, communities and all Canadians to reduce greenhouse gas (GHG) emissions".
+According to Matthew Bramley of the Pembina Institute, an environmental think tank, it is clear that the government's strategy of adopting voluntary measures is not working.

-Delegates from 180 countries who met in 1997 in Kyoto, Japan agreed to reduce six greenhouse gases by 5,2 per cent between 2008 and 2012, compared to 1990 levels.
-Canada had personally committed to a reduction of 6 per cent.
+Delegates from 180 countries who met in 1997 in Kyoto, Japan agreed to reduce six greenhouse gases by 5,2 percent between 2008 and 2012, compared to 1990 levels.
+Canada had personally committed to a 6 percent reduction.
 But in fact, emissions of these gases have increased by 20 percent in Canada since 1990.

-However, Mr. Bramley welcomes the statements made by Mr. Anderson, and even finds it "refreshing" to hear an honest admission that "Canada is not doing enough to meet its Kyoto targets."
+Still, Mr. Bramley welcomed Mr. Anderson's statements, and even found it "refreshing" to hear an honest admission that "Canada is not doing enough to meet its Kyoto targets."

-According to him, if the government has difficulty in achieving its objectives, it is because it is afraid of paying a political price for the adoption of binding laws.
+According to him, if the government has difficulty in achieving its objectives, it is because it fears paying a political price for the adoption of binding laws.